michaelcalderin/smart-taps/README.md

 ## Installation and Setup Instructions

-This project is a prototype designed to run on a computer, using an emulator to simulate a mobile device.
+This project is a prototype designed to run on a computer, using an emulator (Android Studio with Android Debug Bridge) to simulate a mobile device.

 ### Prerequisites